 LLLL is the optional Line Number.
-The Line Number must be unique across the entire facility, for each Fluid Commodity Code.
-See Note 3.
+The Line Number must be unique across the

 1. It is recommended that a common set of pipe specifications be developed for each type of facility.

 - 2. For existing facilities, where the exact pipe specification is not known, the Pipe Specification Code may be omitted. - 3.
 It is not expected that Line Numbers will be utilized on all projects.
 Coordinate with the City project manager for specific requirements regarding the applicability of Line Numbers. - 4.
 The Fluid Commodity Code together with the Line Number must be unique across the facility, where Line Numbers are utilized.